In a collaboration with Ebeling dentists

 Needless to say, I warmly recommend – and almost urge – you to try botox, if you suffer from bruxism or jaw clenching.
 The treatment is a bit pricey, but I feel like the results are worth it.
 At least it’s something, that I am ready to invest in.
 It’s about my wellbeing, after all.

 Botox treatment is not that common in Finland or in Helsinki, but Sakari Ebeling provides the treatment at Ebeling dentists.
 Their price is actually very reasonable too, if you look at other clinics.
-I also got a discount for you – so the treatment is now half the price!
+I also got a discount for you!

 Are there other teeth grinders out there?